Ambient Air Standards in the Air NEPM

 Reference Station Air Pollution Data

-Through the EPA Division, Tasmania is committed to the highest quality air monitoring data for determining its compliance with the National Environmental Protection Measure Ambient Air Quality (NEPM).
+EPA Tasmania is committed to the highest quality air monitoring data for determining its compliance with the National Environmental Protection Measure Ambient Air Quality (NEPM).

-At the present time, the EPA Division operates reference level air monitoring stations in Hobart, Launceston and Devonport.
+At the present time, EPA Tasmania operates reference level air monitoring stations in Hobart, Launceston and Devonport.
 The Devonport station was commissioned in January 2013.
+George Town Air Monitoring Station is not operated as a NEPM station.
+Please see the GAMS page for futher information.

-Current (unvalidated) data from the reference-level air monitoring stations is available at the following links:
+Current (unvalidated) data from the reference-level air monitoring stations are available at the following links:

-Validated monitoring data graphs for Hobart (New Town), Launceston (Ti tree Bend) and Devonport (TAFE) are available at the following link:
+Validated monitoring data graphs for Hobart (New Town), Launceston (Ti Tree Bend), Devonport (TAFE) and George Town (GAMS) are available at the following link:

 Australian States and Territories